• Skip to content

 About hepatitis A

-Hepatitis A is caused by a virus.
+Hepatitis A is a liver infection caused by hepatitis A virus.
 If you get infected with this virus, it causes inflammation of the liver.

-The hepatitis A virus lives in poo.
-It spreads when children or adults come into contact with objects, food or water that have been contaminated by an infected person’s poo.
+Hepatitis A virus is found in an infected person’s poo.
+So the virus can spread when people come into contact with objects, food or water that have been contaminated by an infected person’s poo.

 Hepatitis A isn’t common in Australia.
-It’s very common in poorer countries, especially in areas without good sewerage systems.
-This means it’s a particular risk if you’re travelling to those areas.
+But it can be very common in countries without good sewerage systems, limited access to clean water and poor hygienic practices.
+This means you have a higher risk of getting hepatitis A if you’re travelling to those areas.

 Hepatitis A symptoms